rundis/elm-bootstrap/README.md

 ## Release history
+* 5.0.0 **Elm 0.19 Upgrade.** Contains a few breaking changes.
+Please consult release notes on the releases tab on GitHub.
+No further maintenance is planned for an 0.18 compatible version.

 * 4.0.0 Updated to support Twitter Bootstrap 4.0 release version
   * **Breaking changes** - There's quite a few breaking changes.
 Please consult `elm-package diff` for details.
 For a large part the breaking changes are caused by major changes from Twitter Bootstrap Alpha 6 to Twitter Bootstrap 4 release.
 Since it was going to be breaking changes regardless, we took the liberty of refactoring some modules to improve the API as well.
   * **New feature**: Support breadcrumb